Blog /

 The build-vs-buy question for AI agents

-Every team building with LLMs faces this: do you use a framework like LangChain, CrewAI, or AutoGen — or write it yourself?
-The marketing says frameworks save time.
-The Reddit threads say they add complexity.
-The truth depends on what you're building and whether you understand what these frameworks actually do.
+Every team building with LLMs faces this decision: do you use a framework like LangChain, CrewAI, or AutoGen — or write it yourself?
+The marketing says frameworks save weeks of development time.
+The Reddit threads say they add complexity that takes weeks to debug.
+Both are right, depending on context.

 What frameworks actually give you